brenobaptista/blog/src/posts/creating-virtual-machines-using-qemu-kvm.md

 In this guide, we will manage our virtual machines through the terminal, but you could use [virt-manager](https://virt-manager.org/) as a GUI for controlling virtual machines.

+The advantage of using the CLI instead of the GUI is speed and convenience.
+When testing different Linux distributions or desktop environments, you can quickly reuse the same command to create new virtual machines with the same settings.
+With the GUI, you'd have to manually create each one and set up the options again, which takes more time.

 ## Table of Contents

 ## Dependencies